nef-gpt/adl4cv/submissions/presentation_1/slides.md

 <template v-slot:left-pane>

 - Transformer fails to capture the structure of the weights for larger N
-- Why can't the sequence be remembered ever for small values of N?
+- Why can't the sequence be remembered even for small values of N?

 </template>